-3.12 The Project Risk log has been updated below:
+3.12 The Project Risk log for the pre-design element of the project has been updated below:

-Risk RAG rating (June 2023) Change since last cabinet meeting Current RAG rating (October 2023) Progress & Actions Delay in deciding the option for Phase 2 will delay the costings required for inclusion in the updated Business Case Red Green Option 2 selected at stakeholde June 2023 and AECOM progres Existing funding is insufficient to deliver the design for Phase 2 and construction of Phase 1 Red Red Preliminary costs estimate for the have been received and Phase identifying gap funding and al sources are being explored.
+Risk RAG rating (June 2023) Change since last cabinet meeting Current RAG rating (October 2023) Progress & Actions Delay in deciding the option for Phase 2 will delay the costings required for inclusion in the updated Business Case Red $\Rightarrow$ Green Option 2 selected at stakeholde June 2023 and AECOM progres Existing funding is insufficient to deliver the design for Phase 2 and construction of Phase 1 Red $\Longrightarrow$ Red Preliminary costs estimate for the have been received and Phase identifying gap funding and al sources are being explored.
 Delays from getting sign off for statutory approvals from Network Rail and c2c for proposed works on their land, The knock-on effect would be delays to the delivery programmes of Phases 1 & 2.
 Amber Amber Ongoing early engagement with c2c to ensure timely grant of any approvals.
 Increasing costs of project delivery due to further delays and inflationary pressures.
-Red $\bigcup{i=1}^{n}$ Amber Completion of the Phase 2 pref planning will enable the team to u costs.
-Phase 1 project delivery/ cost saving/value engineering cost sadditional funding options.
+Red Amber Completion of the Phase 2 pref planning will enable the team to u costs.
+Phase 1 project delivery/ cost saving/value engineering of seek additional funding options.
 Some stakeholders object to Phase 2 planning application.
-Amber \Longrightarrow Amber Early and ongoing stakeholder e Managing the interdependency of the construction phases 1 & 2 due to existing site constraints.
-Amber Amber Construction Planning starting win Phase 2 so Phase 1 can utransport Interchange as construction Phase 1 is completed then Phacan progress to completion The risk of not starting construction of Phase 1 before planning permission expires in July 2024 resulting in the need for a new planning application to be prepared.
-Amber Amber Work with c2c and Network Ra ensure planned phased constru before July 2024
+Amber Amber Early and ongoing stakeholder e Managing the interdependency of the construction phases 1 & 2 due to existing site constraints.
+Amber Amber Construction Planning starting win Phase 2 so Phase 1 can untransport Interchange as construction Phase 1 is completed then Phacan progress to completion The risk of not starting construction of Phase 1 before planning permission expires in July 2024 resulting in the need for a Amber Amber Work with c2c and Network Ra ensure planned phased constru before July 2024 new planning application to be prepared.